Printmaker, illustrator and teacher Barbara Robertson was born in Broughty Ferry, Angus, 16th August 1945.

 Printed on a rag paper.
 FRAMED.
 Sheep signed.
 Image 6.5 x 8.5. £45.
 Rosie’s’ Sheep signed.
 17.5 x 11.5 ins. £35.

 Lino-cuts not signed.
-The first one is numbered 1/16 !
+The first one is numbered 1/16 and IS SOLD.
+Second one African Lady SOLD.
+Third pig one SOLD.
 Sizes range from 8.5 ins x 6 ins to the final lino-cut which is a massive 26 x 20 ins.
+Hens in boat also SOLD.
 Prices range from £25 to £50.
 If interested please contact for more information re each print.
 Graham Bennison firstname.lastname@example.org

 Two large lino-cuts.